-(1) The 2017-2019 PSUs may be earned and become vested based on our level of achievement of certain pre-established performance goals over the performance period ending on December 31, 2019.

-The RSUs granted are scheduled to vest one-third per year beginning on the first anniversary of the grant date.

-(3) Reflects the aggregate grant date fair value of the award determined in accordance with FASB ASC Topic 718.
+- (1) The 2020-2022 PSUs may be earned and become vested based on our level of achievement of certain pre-established performance goals over the performance period ending on December 31, 2022. - (2) The Compensation Committee approved grants of 2020-2022 PSUs to the named executive officers on April 7, 2020; however, the specific performance goals applicable to the awards were not determined until September 24, 2020, which is deemed to be the grant date of the awards for accounting purposes. - (3) The RSUs granted are scheduled to vest one-third per year beginning on the first anniversary of the grant date. - (4) Reflects the aggregate grant date fair value of the award determined in accordance with FASB ASC Topic 718.
 Grant date fair value for the RSUs is based on the grant date fair value of the underlying shares.
-Grant date fair value for the PSUs is based on the grant date fair value of the underlying shares at target performance and the probable outcome of performance-based conditions at the time of grant, excluding the effect of estimated forfeitures.
+Grant date fair value for the PSUs is based on the grant date fair value of the underlying shares at target performance and the probable outcome of performance-based conditions at the time of grant, excluding the effect of estimated forfeitures. - (5) When Ms. Tuminelli left the company effective September 7, 2020, all of her outstanding unvested awards were forfeited, which included all awards granted to her in 2020.

-Outstanding Equity Awards at 2017 Fiscal Year-End Table
+Outstanding Equity Awards at 2020 Fiscal Year-End Table

-The table below provides information with respect to stock options, SARs, RSUs and PSUs outstanding on December 31, 2017:
+The table below provides information with respect to stock options, SARs, RSUs and PSUs outstanding on December 31, 2020: